What is a featured snippet?

 Identify long-tail keywords and search queries

-The first thing to do is to identify the key terms that people are searching for around your product or service.
-It can be difficult to locate this data but useful tools such as STAT Search Analytics, SEMrush, and Google Search Console can help provide you with this information.
+The first thing to do in order to find featured snippet opportunities is to identify the key terms that people are searching for around your product or service.
+It can be difficult to locate this data but useful tools such as SEMrush, and Google Search Console can help provide you with this information.

 Download Rob Bucci’s slideshow from BrightonSEO, which contains key trigger words that generate featured snippets.